 The Peterhouse Music Society is open to all students who are interested in performing and listening to music.
 It holds a regular series of well-attended recitals, as well as a number of larger scale concerts.
 We have two grand pianos and recital and practice facilities which are soon to be extended.

 The Chapel Choir is enthusiastically supported by the College and choristers receive singing tuition at College expense as well as other benefits.
 The Chapel has one of the finest baroque organs in Cambridge and there are two organ scholars in residence at any one time.
 The Choir often travels to sing in concerts and services outside Cambridge.

 Other Clubs and Societies

-Information about some of the many other interests pursued in the College can be found here.
+Tell me more about some of the many other interests pursued in the College.

 And if Peterhouse doesn't have the society for you, you can go to the University-wide 'Freshers' Fair' in your first week to join clubs devoted to almost every conceivable interest.